tbrandonhowell/BOOTCAMPAZON/README.md

 ![Image of BOOTCAMPAZON](https://raw.githubusercontent.com/tbrandonhowell/BOOTCAMPAZON/master/example_images/manager1.png)

-After completing the steps for any given option, the manager is then presented with this same prompt.
+Note: After completing the steps for any given option, the manager is then presented with this same prompt.

 ### View Products for Sale

-This option will print a table of the available products to terminal:
+This option will print to terminal a table of the available products:

 ![Image of BOOTCAMPAZON](https://raw.githubusercontent.com/tbrandonhowell/BOOTCAMPAZON/master/example_images/manager2.png)